rdipietro/data/README.md

 - share alike – If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

+## Datasets

+### Beethoven

+This is a 5-second clip taken from Beethoven's Symphony No. 7.
+It starts at the 10-second mark of the Finale (to avoid the relatively silent beginning).